 CAM, as it is known, is one of several Voluntary Organizations Active in Disasters (VOADs) that have aided Ocracoke since Dorian on rebuild projects.

-The first group of about 12 CAM workers and supervisors arrived on Ocracoke Island over the weekend and began building Simpson’s one-bedroom home on Monday.
+The first group of about 12 CAM workers and supervisors arrived on Ocracoke Island over the weekend and began building Simpson’s home on Monday.